When beginning words unravel modern chaos.

 In the Beginning Was the Code: On AI and the Hunger for an Answering Voice

-On AI and the Hunger for an Answering Voice
+On AI, Babel, and the Human Hunger for an Answering Voice

 A circuit board overlaid with the words 'In the beginning' in ancient script